Lab-Xu/GRAS4T/README.md

 If you want to use GRAS4T in other datasets, please change the `platform`, `dataset_name` and `slice` parameters.
 Check main.py for overriding default parameters.

+The ST datasets supporting the findings of this study are available at https://doi.org/10.5281/zenodo.11179169.